kyletimmermans/kyletimmermans.github.io/README.md

 ### CNAME here and DNS settings pointing here from www.kyles.world
 ### Setup ALIAS record that points kyles.world to www.kyles.world  (Had to wait 10 mins for propagation)
 ### Hamburger menu fix - Toggle between display block and none to show on click (no more :hover) and then toggle backgroundColor between white and gray, and finally, set the dropdown-content box to top: 100% because this is relative to the the dropbtn
+### To fix all mobile page headers (CVE, Projects, etc), fix default.html and check for mobile and docment.createElement() as necessary